OpenMined/tutorials/intermediate/create-reinforcement-learning-demos.markdown

 So because OpenMined uses Unity as a backend, a game developer, for example, could train a RL agent for her game directly on her console instead of having to use a cloud service to access GPUs.

-Another benefit of OpenMined is that you could train your RL agent concurrently on several devices (computer, gaming console, etc) by using [OpenMined Grid](https://github.com/OpenMined/Grid).
+Another benefit of OpenMined is that you could train your RL agent concurrently on several devices (computer, gaming console, etc.) by using [OpenMined Grid](https://github.com/OpenMined/Grid).
 This approach could drastically speed up the agent's training.

 ### Different ways to contribute